EthanTheMaster/cs360-final-project/TECHNICAL_DESIGN.md

 Notice that we are making use of `Vec2d` to describe a physical property like position.
 In any event, the method of particular interest is `collide` which every class implementing `Collider` must create.
 This method is used to check collision between two `Collider` objects.

 The first `Collider` we will create will be a `RectangleCollider`.
 A `RectangleCollider` is defined by the position of its top-left corner which we will call the `origin: Vec2d`.
 The collider is also defined by the following `double`s: `width`, `height`, and `angle`.
 Note that `angle` should be in radians and it describes how much the rectangle is rotated about its origin.
-See the figure below for an illustration. **From this point on, we will that the positive $y$ direction is down, similar to the screen space coordinate system.** In the image $(x, y)$ is `origin` and $\theta$ is `angle`.
+See the figure below for an illustration. **From this point on, we will assume that the positive $y$ direction is down, similar to the screen space coordinate system.** In the image $(x, y)$ is `origin` and $\theta$ is `angle`.

 ![Rectangle Collider](document_assets/rect_def.png)